[Guide] How to Check and See How Much Traffic a Website Gets

 SimilarWeb is one of the more commonly-recommended tools for most traffic estimations.
 They're great for estimating total traffic numbers and finding your nearest competitors - if you don't already know who should be on the list.
 Of course, they have much more than just traffic stats; how deep you dig into the data depends on your purpose.
 Since we're just talking about traffic estimates today, that's all I'm focusing on.

-SimilarWeb Traffic Estimates
+Similarweb Traffic Estimates

 How accurate is SimilarWeb?
 Well, Ahrefs (one of my favorite tools) says they were the most accurate they tested.
 But there's a caveat to that.
 According to Ahrefs, SimilarWeb: